 Runners wanting a preferred start must first register online then email with a previous result over a 10km distance (must be in previous 12 months) and the event in which you competed in.
 As a guide, preferred starts will be offered to males running under 35 mins and females running under 40 mins.
 Please note that enquiries for a preferred start will be confirmed within two business days of sending through the email and are subject to availability.

 Will you post my event kit?

-If you enter on or before Sunday 13th August, 2017 and have provided a valid Australian address, you can select to have your Event Kit posted to you for $6.50.
-Race packs will be sent out from Monday 21 August 2017.
+If you enter on or before midnight Sunday 26th August, 2018 and have provided a valid Australian address, you can select to have your Event Kit posted to you for $6.50.
+Race packs will be sent out from Monday 27 August 2018.
 If you do not receive your race pack we will be able to make a replacement for you at the Registration Centre during event week.
 Once you receive your race pack please be sure to keep it in a safe place and do not bend your timing chip.
 You will need your bib to participate on the day.

 Can I register a team?

 Yes - Team Captains need to create a team by choosing an option "Create a Team" during registration.

 Can I run with an iPod or other music device?